Jimbly/LD47-dante-sleeps/README.md

 LD47 -
 ============================

-background: fade colors, add stars, clouds (just crossfade?) make bgs grayscale and tint in code different color tint sets for each level more detail on backgrounds ambient wind sounds or music try horizontally moving rings and rocks (variable speed) final level set cat on title screen other things to avoid: other debris? aliens? thicker rings?
+try horizontally moving rings and rocks (variable speed) final level set cat on title screen ambient wind sounds or music other things to avoid: other debris? aliens? touch up plane
 ? subtle indicator of current arc and thrust amount?

 finalizing: